Zetal911/dimensionleveldata-forge/README.md

 Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/dimension-level-data).

-The Fabric API is required.
+The NeoForge API is required.
 This mod is not required on clients.